QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 of men who were unable, unwilling, or forbidden to think." <br/>
 AYN RAND CAPITALISM:THE UNKNOWN IDEAL

-The apocaliptoLIB site is a continuation of the Time Capsule device project, which in turn was described in my story "Excavations of the Ancients" [Excavations of the Ancients](https://github.com/QuasiIdeas/BunchOfQuasiIdeas/blob/main/Artefacts-of-the-ancients.MD))
+The site is a continuation of the Time Capsule device project, which in turn was described in my story "Excavations of the Ancients" [Excavations of the Ancients](https://github.com/QuasiIdeas/BunchOfQuasiIdeas/blob/main/Artefacts-of-the-ancients.MD))

 # Time capsule